Healthdirect Free Australian health advice you can count on.

 What questions should I ask an ophthalmologist?

 Before you go to your first appointment, note down any questions you have.
-During the consultation, ask for clarification if you don’t understand what is said.
+If you don't understand something during the consultation, ask the specialist to explain it again.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.